zscaler/terraform-aws-cloud-connector-modules/examples/cc_gwlb/README.md

-# Zscaler "cc_gwlb" deployment type
+# Zscaler Custom Deployment Template with Gateway Load Balancer (cc_gwlb)

 This deployment type is intended for brownfield/production purposes.
 By default, it will create 1 new VPC with 2 public subnets and 2 Cloud Connector private subnets; 1 IGW; 2 NAT Gateways; 4 Cloud Connector VMs (2 per subnet/AZ) routing to the NAT Gateway in their same AZ; generates local key pair .pem file for ssh access; Number of Cloud Connectors and subnets deployed, ability to use existing resources (VPC, subnets, IGW, NAT Gateways), toggle ZPA/R53 resources; generates local key pair .pem file for ssh access; Gateway Load Balancer auto registers service IPs to target group with health checks; VPC Endpoint Service; 2 GWLB Endpoints (1 in each Cloud Connector subnet)